 On-Site Inspection

-The process of witnessing and evaluating the physical circumstances and operations at the auditee’s premises is called an on-site inspection.
-The goal of the on-site inspection is to confirm that the conditions and operations are by the paperwork, that they adhere to the BRC standard, and that they guarantee the products’ safety and quality.
+The on-site inspection involves witnessing and evaluating the physical circumstances and operations at the auditee’s premises.
+Its goal is to confirm that conditions and operations match the documentation.
+Additionally, it verifies that they adhere to the BRC standard and guarantee product safety and quality.
 The on-site examination could involve:

 - Personal Hygiene and Sanitation